 We deliver the curriculum through half termly themes, referred to as ‘connectors’.
 Connectors are words or phrases, often with an abstract or multiple meanings, which serve to link much of the learning during the half term.
 This provides several benefits for learning including stimulating interest during the initial investigation phase, providing a more holistic understanding of the world by developing conceptual and concrete links and supporting memorisation of knowledge through meaningful connections.
 Whilst the content of the majority of subjects taught (with the exception of mathematics) relates to the connector, children know which discipline is being taught during each lesson.
 Detail of the connector and the half term’s curriculum is communicated to parents via a class booklet.
 Each term the classes have the opportunity to share and celebrate aspects of their learning with the school community including their parents through a class assembly

 Educational visits and visitors into school are an important aspect of our curriculum and are used to broaden the children’s enthusiasm for and understanding of the topics we teach.

 The curriculum is further enhanced in KS2 during the weekly enrichment afternoons where children, vertically grouped into one of 6 houses, develop their knowledge of the world.
-Over the course of each half term the groups attend a series of cookery, art, craft, music composition, charity work or athletics sessions.
+Over the course of each half term the groups attend a series of cookery, art, Forest school, music composition, global citizenship or sport sessions.
 Each half term is themed around a country and culminates in a sharing assembly where competed work is celebrated.